ansman/kotshi/README.md

 Another limitation is that custom getter names for the JVM cannot be accessed from the constructor parameter which requires you to annotate the parameter with `@Getter`.
 This limitation will be removed when the library starts generating Kotlin code.

-Currently default values are not supported in Kotshi but will hopefully be added later through annotations.
+Currently default values are not supported in Kotshi but will hopefully be added later through annotations or hopefully through Kotlin default values.

 Download
 ---